BevAntwi98/Scooter_Challenge/README.md

 ## Notes for coach :)
 ### This project is around 90 ish % complete, had around 2 tests and a couple functions to fix in User.js.
-* I also attached images of the failed tests
+* I also attached images of the failed tests in the Report Folder

 ## Authors
 * Beverly Antwi-Agyei - [BevAntwi98](https://github.com/BevAntwi98)